davidbnk/gitsubmoduleinfo/README.md

-Usage:
+# gitsubmoduleinfo

+Display information about git submodules inside a repository

+# Install:

     npm install -g gitsubmoduleinfo

+# Usage:

-Then type `gitsubmoduleinfo` in the directory of your project
+Type `gitsubmoduleinfo` in the directory of your project